Camera Lenses

 A telephoto lens can range from a 70-300 mm camera focal length.

-It shows shallow depth and compresses the view, so it is typically used in environments where a photographer is at a far distance from their subject.
+It shows shallow depth and compresses the view, so it is typically used in environments where a photographer is far from their subject.

 For example, wildlife and sports settings.
 Beyond this, a super-telephoto lens exceeds a 300 mm focal length.